microsoft/ai4eutils/geospatial/geospatial_data_download_using_GEE.md

 ### Downloading Sentinel Data Using GEE Code Editor

-The code editor is available to anyone on [this site](https://code.earthengine.google.com/).
+The code editor is available to anyone, and can be found at [this site](https://code.earthengine.google.com/).
 If you have not already, you will need to enable access by logging in using a registered Google account.
 You should see an empty new script on the top-middle part of the screen.

 #### Selecting Area of Interest

 With satellite imagery you can investigate any spot on Earth.
 Select a region in the world you are interested on.
-Make sure that the projection for th e coordinates is in epsg:4326
+Make sure that the projection for the coordinates is epsg:4326 (i.e. simple lat/lons).

 ```
 var geometry = ee.Geometry.Polygon([ [ [ 73.371701190307323441, 16.3614302290214900118745 ], [ 73.369360101473, 16.36413022805 ], [ 73.3724101022093, 16.37065038004363329949862 ], [ 73.375780231141, 16.370000408038201353 ], [ 73.376640119030, 16.36753022902 ],  [ 73.371701190307323441, 16.3614302290214900118745 ] ] ]);
 ```

-As an alternative you can copy the geojson feature for the area as follows:
+As an alternative you can paste the GeoJSON feature for the area, and get the geometry as follows:

 ```
 var feature = ee.Feature({